Better Trees: An empirical study on hyperparameter tuning of classification decision tree induction algorithms: Abstract

 \section{Abstract}

-Machine learning algorithms often contain many hyperparameters whose values affect the predictive performance of the induced models in intricate ways.
-Due to the high number of possibilities for these hyperparameter configurations, and their complex interactions, it is common to use optimization techniques to find settings that lead to high predictive accuracy.
-However, we lack insight into how to efficiently explore this vast space of configurations: which are the best optimization techniques, how should we use them, and how significant is their effect on predictive or runtime performance?
-This paper provides a comprehensive approach for investigating the effects of hyperparameter tuning on three Decision Tree induction algorithms, \acrshort{cart}, C4.5 and \acrshort{ctree}.
-These algorithms were selected because they are based on similar principles, have presented a high predictive performance in several previous works and induce interpretable classification models.
-Additionally, they contain many interacting hyperparameters to be adjusted.
-Experiments were carried out with different tuning strategies to induce models and evaluate the relevance of hyperparameters using $94$ classification datasets from OpenML.
-Experimental results indicate that hyperparameter tuning provides statistically significant improvements for C4.5 and \acrshort{ctree} in only one-third of the datasets, and in most of the datasets for \acrshort{cart}.
-Different tree algorithms may present different tuning scenarios, but in general, the tuning techniques required relatively few iterations to find accurate solutions.
+{ Machine learning algorithms often contain many hyperparameters whose values affect the predictive performance of the induced models in intricate ways.
+Due to the high number of possibilities for these hyperparameter configurations and their complex interactions, it is common to use optimization techniques to find settings that lead to high predictive performance.
+However, insights into efficiently exploring this vast space of configurations and dealing with the trade-off between predictive and runtime performance remain challenging.
+Furthermore, there are cases where the default hyperparameters fit the suitable configuration.
+Additionally, for many reasons, including model validation and attendance to new legislation, there is an increasing interest in interpretable models, such as those created by the~\acrfull{dt} induction algorithms.
+This paper provides a comprehensive approach for investigating the effects of hyperparameter tuning for the two DT induction algorithms most often used, \acrshort{cart} and C4.5.
+DT induction algorithms present high predictive performance and interpretable classification models, though many hyperparameters need to be adjusted.
+Experiments were carried out with different tuning strategies to induce models and to evaluate hyperparameters' relevance using 94 classification datasets from OpenML.
+The experimental results point out that different hyperparameter profiles for the tuning of each algorithm provide statistically significant improvements in most of the datasets for \acrshort{cart}, but only in one-third for C4.5.
+Although different algorithms may present different tuning scenarios, the tuning techniques generally required few evaluations to find accurate solutions.
 Furthermore, the best technique for all the algorithms was the \acrshort{irace}.
-Finally, we find that tuning a specific small subset of hyperparameters contributes most of the achievable optimal predictive performance.
+Finally, we found out that tuning a specific small subset of hyperparameters is a good alternative for achieving optimal predictive performance. }